Jefferson-Lopes/FFT/README.md

 # FFT

-FFT algorithm implementation on an FPGA for processing  `2^N`  points from the BINGO telescope
+FFT algorithm implementation on an FPGA for processing  `2^N`  points from the BINGO telescope.

 # How to simulate it